pusateri/sdtest/README.md

 * Discovery is performed for each subscription.
 * When an explicit subscription is issued, the connection will remain open until there is an explicit 'unsubscribe', an explicit 'close', or the test program exits and automatically closes all sockets.
+* By default, an SOA discovery followed by SRV discovery will locate the target to send the subscription to.
+The --target option can be used to bypass the discovery process.

 ```
   show subscriptions